bcgov/design-system/components/abbreviations/README.md

 > Last Updated: May 30, 2019

-# Abbreviations
+# Abbreviation
-Abbreviations are shortened forms of a word, phrase, or name where the abbreviation has not become part of the language.
-They are often used to reduce the redundancy within a body of text.
+An abbreviation is a shortened form of a word, phrase, or name where the abbreviation has not become part of the language.
+They are often used to reduce redundancy within a body of text.

 ## Example